ROpdam/ROpdam/README.md

 <br/>
 <br/>

-I'm Robin -- a junior Data Scientist who is excited about the field and just started exploring its massive community.
+I'm Robin -- a Data Scientist who is excited about the field and just started exploring its massive community.
 Thanks for visiting my profile and don't hesitate to connect with me!